DeVos issues new loan forgiveness rule for swindled students

 The 2016 borrower defense rule was put into place after the closure of Corinthian Colleges, which left thousands of students with student loan debt and nothing to show for it.
 DeVos froze the rule while it was being rewritten, but a federal judge ruled that the delay was unlawful.

+“There is no place for fraud in higher education, and it will not be tolerated by this administration,” DeVos said.

-James Kvaal, president of The Institute for College Access and Success, said the new rule will make it almost impossible for students to get relief.
+But James Kvaal, president of The Institute for College Access and Success, said the new rule will make it more difficult for students defrauded by their schools to get relief.

 Students, he said, would be required “to submit evidence that students do not have and cannot get” and file their claims as individuals, rather than as part of a group that was defrauded.